 Normal hairbands are so damn harsh to your poor, precious hair – and I’m not even going to trigger myself by mentioning elastic bands.
 A really quick thing I find that helps my hair to grow and maintain its healthy state is just switching out to scrunchies.
 The material is far softer and therefore way kinder to your hair . . . and, if you’re following my tip for wearing your hair up more, some scrunchies are a solid investment.

-Okay, I’m just going to stop here because it’s 2am and your girl is tired.
+Okay, I’m just going to stop here.
 The video has some more tips and general haircare advice (as well as a cute outfit) so take a watch of that!
 They’re a lot of effort to put together, so I’d love for you kids to enjoy it.

 What did you guys think of this post?
 Do you rock long hair, or are you styling that chic short cut that I secretly envy but cannot get with my literal mane?
 Do you guys have any hair growth tips I’ve missed out?
 And don’t forget to watch the video – I’m obsessed with the outfit I’m wearing in it, I need the sun to come out so I can reveal it to the world!
 Let me know your thoughts down below!